Autos

 Know these: |

-FUELING TIP: Do not purchase gasoline when the tanker
+TIP: Do not purchase gasoline

-trucks are filling the stations tanks. |
+when the tanker trucks are filling the stations tanks. |

-DON'T GET DISTRACTED |
+DON'T GET

-Quick Tip: When polishing
+Quick Tip: When polishing aluminum

-aluminum or chrome wheels on your car, it is unnecessary to buy expensive wheel polish.
-You may find that ordinary, white toothpaste works just as well.
+or chrome wheels on your car, it is unnecessary to buy expensive wheel

-Maintain the proper air pressure in your
+the proper air pressure in your automobile tires, it aids in better gas

-automobile tires, it aids in better gas mileage, better ride, tire life and safety.
+mileage, better ride, tire life and safety.
+To prolong tire life, check air

-To prolong tire life, check air pressure monthly.
-Keep tires inflated to the
+pressure monthly.
+Keep tires inflated to the recommended (found in your

-recommended (found in your owner’s manual) PSI.
+owner’s manual) PSI.
 Non-detergent

 oil: